 Starting an internet business in California is relatively straightforward so long as you take the time to develop a plan and follow it.
 Let’s take a look at some general steps and issues you need to consider.
 [Read more…] about Starting An Internet Business In California

-The recent hack of Anthem Blue Cross puts millions of people who have health insurance with the company at risk.
+The Anthem Blue Cross data breach has puts millions of people who have health insurance with the company at risk.
 It appears the hack is sufficiently pervasive for hackers to gain access to nearly all customer information maintained by the health insurer including the holy grail of identity theft – social security numbers.
 If you are or have been insured by Anthem Blue Cross, following is a plan of attack for limiting the damage of the hack.
-[Read more…] about Anthem Blue Cross Data Breach
+[Read more…] about Anthem Blue Cross Data Breach – Millions Exposed

 The federal government’s failure to pass any useful internet laws in the last 15 years is inexcusable.
 Predictably, states are rushing to fill the void with California leading the way.
 The California Automatic Renewal Law represents a perfect example of this trend and the madness that can result.